beardydevadventures/mattaisthorpe.github.io/README.md

 ## Commands

-All commands are run from the root of the project, from a terminal:
+All commands are run from the portfolio-site folder in the project, from a terminal:

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |